 1. Arrive in Style

 Mickey's Not-So-Scary Halloween Party is the perfect place to get into the Halloween spirit!
-And if you’re anything like me, I like to make sure I arrive at any party in style.
+And if you’re anything like me, you like to make sure you arrive at any party in style.
 One of the best parts of Mickey's Not-So-Scary Halloween Party is dressing up in costumes.
-If you’re into Disney bounding, cosplay or have ever wanted to dress up like your favorite Disney character, this is a frogtastic opportunity, especially for frogs 14 and older who normally can't dress up in costumes during normal park hours.
+If you’re into Disney bounding, cosplay or have ever wanted to dress up like your favorite Disney character, this is the time.
+This is especially true for frogs 14 and older, who normally can't dress up in costumes during normal park hours.

 Dressing in costume is optional, so you can be as creative or low-key as you’d like.
-Remember that even though many of the party nights technically happen in the fall, it is still Florida after all.
+Even though many of the party nights technically happen in the fall, it is still Florida after all.
 The weather is typically hot and muggy throughout the Halloween season.
-I personally like to wear a ‘fit that I call the T-shirt costume.
-I can jazz up a pair of shorts with a T-shirt with my favorite Disney character, throw on a coordinating hat or a few accessories, and I’ve got a fun and comfortable costume in the heat.
+I personally like to wear a fit that I call the T-shirt costume.
+I can jazz up a pair of shorts with a T-shirt with my favorite Disney character, throw on a coordinating hat or a few accessories, and I’ve got a fun and comfortable costume that keeps me cool even in the heat.

 Before you go, don’t froget to check out Disney’s official policies regarding costumes.